nicoleiocana/tpo-wiki/Compiling-a-local-version-of-the-website.md

 $ pip install babel
 ```
 ### **4. Clone the translations repository**
-Translations for the website are imported by Jenkins when building the page, but if you want to test them, download the [correct branch](https://gitweb.torproject.org/translation.git/log/?h=tpo-web) of the translations repo to the ./i18n/ folder:
+Translations for the website are imported by Jenkins when building the page, but if you want to test them, download the correct branch of the translations repo to the ./i18n/ folder:

 ```
 $ git clone https://git.torproject.org/translation.git i18n
 $ cd i18n
 $ git checkout tpo-web
 ```
+> For the other websites, the branches are: `tbmanual-contentspot`, `support-portal`, `communitytpo-contentspot`

 ### **5. Initialize the building blocks submodule**
 `$ cd tpo/lego && git submodule update --init`